qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_client_support.rst

 .. note::

-  QGIS supports different versions of WFS servers with for each, background download and progressive rendering, on-disk caching of downloaded features and version autodetection.
+  QGIS supports different versions of the WFS protocol, with background download and progressive rendering, on-disk caching of downloaded features and version autodetection.